 In a Chapter 7, Chapter 12, or Chapter 13 case, the movant shall provide a 21-day Objection Notice of the Motion to Sell, unless the Court orders otherwise.

 (3) Chapter 11 Case

-In a Chapter 11 case, the movant shall contact the courtroom deputy to obtain direction as to whether the Court desires a notice with opportunity to object to the Motion to Sell or a notice of the hearing date.
-The movant shall distribute the notice and file a certificate of service.
+In a Chapter 11 case, the movant shall contact the courtroom deputy to obtain direction as to whether the Court desires a notice with opportunity to object to the Motion to Sell or a hearing notice.
+The movant shall distribute the notice and file a Certificate of Service.

 (e) Report of Sale

-No later than fourteen (14) days after a private sale has been completed, the movant shall file a report of sale pursuant to Fed.R.Bankr.P.
+No later than 14 days after a private sale has been completed, the movant shall file a report of sale under Fed.R.Bankr.P.
 6004(f)(1).